 - Pupils must be residents of the school district in which they are applying.

 - School districts must allow students to take courses if space is available in the classroom, as determined by the school board, and if pupils meet high school admission standards.

 - The public school district may provide transportation.
 Parents should contact the school district to determine the district's policy about providing part-time attendance transportation.

-FOR MORE INFORMATION ON PART-TIME ATTENDANCE OPTIONS, CONTACT:
+FOR MORE INFORMATION ON PART-TIME ATTENDANCE OPTIONS FOR PRIVATE SCHOOL STUDENTS, CONTACT:

 PART-TIME ATTENDANCE Q & A

 1. Q: Is a private school student attending a public school part time considered to be enrolled in the public school district?